BIGJRA/BIGJRA.github.io/_raw/reborn/main_ep_01.md

 **Relationship Point Choices:**
 - Defeat Victoria in battle (+1 Victoria)

 After the battle, Ame will give you the *Pokedex*, the *Pokegear*, and the *Running Shoes*!
-Plus, Victoria will give you 5 *Poke Balls*.
+Plus, Victoria will give you 5 *Poké Balls*.

 Now, we can explore the Grand Hall.
 This is the region's hub building - we will be checking back here often.